HMS Shropshire: RAN service

 Shropshire left the United Kingdom in August, as part of the escort for a convoy to Gibraltar.
 After this, she continued on to Australia, and arrived in Sydney on 2 October.
 At the end of the month, she joined Task Force 74 at Brisbane, and supported the amphibious landings at Arawe and Cape Gloucester during December.
 In March 1944, Shropshire was involved in the Admiralty Islands campaign.
 During April, the cruiser participated in the landing at Hollandia.
 In May, while operating in the Wakde-Sarmi-Biak area, a bomb was accidentally dropped by a United States aircraft between Shropshire and HMAS Warramunga.
 Although the bomb missed both ships and appeared to cause no damage, the cruiser's engines began to malfunction four days later, and Shropshire returned to Australia for repairs.

 The ship returned to service on 12 July, and provided naval gunfire support for operations in Aitape and Cape Sansapore during July and August, Morotai in September, and Leyte Gulf in early October.
 Shropshire was reassigned to Task Force 77, and participated in the Battle of Surigao Strait on 25 October.
 The cruiser was involved in the Battle of Luzon during January 1945, during which she was attacked by two kamikaze aircraft: one narrowly missed, while the second was shot down by HMAS Gascoyne close enough for debris to hit Shropshire.
 Shropshire fired in anger for the last time during the Corregidor landings, then briefly returned to Australia.

 Shropshire returned to the Philippines in time for the Japanese surrender of the islands, then proceeded to Japan, and was present at Tokyo Bay on 2 September 1945 for the signing of the Japanese Instrument of Surrender.
 The cruiser's wartime service with the RAN was recognised with five battle honours: "New Guinea 1943–44", "Leyte Gulf 1944", Lingayen Gulf 1945", "Borneo 1945", and "Pacific 1945".
 Only five personnel died during the ship's RAN service, but although all five occurred during World War II, none were the result of enemy action; one drowned, and the other four were the result of accidents.

 The cruiser remained in Japanese waters until 17 November, when she sailed for Sydney.
 In May 1946, Shropshire transported the Australian contingent to England for the British Empire victory celebrations.
 The ship returned home in August.
-From January until March 1947, Shropshire was in Japanese waters.
+From January until March 1947, Shropshire was again in Japanese waters.